karel-brinda/MiniPhy/README.md

 ## Introduction

-MOF-Compress is a central package of MOF that performs phylogenetic compression, a technique based on using estimated evolutionary history to guide compression and efficiently search large collections of microbial genomes using existing algorithms and data structures.
  In short, input data are reorganized according to the topology of the estimated phylogenies, which makes data highly locally compressible even using basic techniques.
 The resulting performance gains come from a wide range of benefits of phylogenetic compression, including easy parallelization, small memory